Brian Wilson (Australian rules footballer)

 Brian Wilson (born 30 September 1961) is a former Australian rules footballer in the Victorian Football League (VFL).

 Early in his career, he played in the centre and later became a forward pocket.
 At Melbourne he developed into an aggressive player, winning possessions in packs and showed great handballing skills.

 Believed to be the only player to have won a Brownlow Medal at his third club.
 At 20 years of age, he was also the youngest winner since Bob Skilton in 1959.

+Playing career

+From the suburb of Braybrook in Melbourne, Wilson began his VFL career with the Footscray Football Club in 1978, playing four matches, after being recruited from the Braybrook Football Club.